mchagneux/computo_paper/paper.md

 All other coefficients were not estimated and supposed to be 0.

-An important remark is that though we use these values in practise, we found that tracking results are largely unaffected by small variations of $R$ and $Q$.
+An important remark is that though we use these values in practice, we found that tracking results are largely unaffected by small variations of $R$ and $Q$.
 As long as values are meaningful relative to the image dimensions and the size of the objects, most noise levels show relatively similar performance.

 (confidence-regions-appendix)=